mcolombosperoni/an-introduction-to-backend-for-beginners/course/day2/exercise.md

 GOAL: Implement all methods necessary to make all tests contained inside `CollectionInventoryImplTest.java`.

 You can use all libraries you want to help in your development adding them to maven dependencies.

+HINT:
+- Read tests before starting coding because the test contains the expected behaviour
+- Think to which collection implementation to use inside `CollectionInventoryImpl`
+- remember the importance of hash equal contract and how collections use it to insert element belonging to class type
+- remember how you could define natural and custom ordering